your-friendly-neighborhood-programmer/your-friendly-neighborhood-programmer/README.md

 - 📫 How to reach me:
   LinkedIn: <a href="http://linkedin.com/in/vgmitchell">linkedin.com/in/vgmitchell</a>

-Check out my projects below!
+Check out some of my projects below!